MattB543/SealedNote/README.md

 - 🔒 **End-to-End Encryption**: Feedback is encrypted with your public key; your password only protects your private key if you save it locally
 - 🤖 **AI Filtering**: Automatically filters potentially hurtful comments into a separate folder
+- 🧭 **AI Reviewer (Coach)**: Optional pre‑send coaching that flags anonymity risks and suggests constructive edits
+- 🧹 **Auto‑Delete (Optional)**: If enabled, feedback that fails the “is this mean?” filter is dropped silently
 - 👤 **Complete Anonymity**: No tracking of feedback senders
 <!-- Removed: Provable Privacy endpoints -->
 - 📧 **Email Notifications**: Get notified when you receive new feedback